 Sally repeatedly claimed in the series that her body building husband was an abuser and that she was a battered wife – and was left with no choice but to shoot her husband in self defense.

-Ray and Sally McNeil lived in Oceanside, California for 8 years, the last few of them at 1802 South Tremont Street in South Oceanside.
-The couple both belonged to Gold’s Gym, which was located on South Hill Street (Coast Highway) and both were bodybuilders.
+Ray and Sally lived in a home on South Freeman Street, in Oceanside, California, after they were married.
+They would eventually move to an apartment at 1802 South Tremont Street in South Oceanside.
+The couple both belonged to Gold’s Gym, which was located on South Hill Street (Coast Highway) and both pursued bodybuilding.
 Sally also wrestled various “clients” across the country, many of which were filmed.